gareth-xyz/gareth-xyz/README.md

 -->

-## I'm Gareth, full stack developer working on web3/solidity stuff.
+## I'm Gareth - full stack developer.

-I have been working in the financial services for 3 years since I graduated, building low latency, large scale pricing services.
+I've been working in the financial services for 3 years since I graduated, building low latency, large scale pricing services.
 I'm now focused on learning and building blockchain and web3.

 You can check out my website where you can get in contact with me or [follow me on Twitter](https://twitter.com/gareth_xyz/), where I actively share what I'm working on.

+- 🌱 I’m currently learning blockchain, web3, and ThreeJS.